Kostis-S-Z/pii_detector/README.md

 ### Data

 For the purpose of making this demo easily accessible, one of the most established, open-source PII datasets was used from the company [AI4Privacy](https://ai4privacy.com/).
-However, one could relatively easy use their own data by modifying the class [PIIDataset](https://github.com/Kostis-S-Z/pii_detector/blob/63f847f0885a11bbaadf1f476e22b7e17d196837/data.py#L12C7-L12C17).
+However, one could relatively easily use their own data by modifying the class [PIIDataset](https://github.com/Kostis-S-Z/pii_detector/blob/63f847f0885a11bbaadf1f476e22b7e17d196837/data.py#L12C7-L12C17).
 The dataset [pii-masking](https://huggingface.co/datasets/ai4privacy/pii-masking-65k) includes 103 classes of different PII use cases such as names, IP addresses, emails etc. More technical information about the dataset:
 - 5.6m tokens with 65k PII examples.
 - Multiple languages
 - Human-in-the-loop validated high quality dataset